 3) To and From the Airport.
-An employee may be reimbursed for mileage to and from the airport from either the traveler’s residence or the traveler’s place of employment, regardless of the time of day travel occurs.
+An employee may be reimbursed for mileage to and from the airport from either the traveler’s residence or the traveler’s place of employment, regardless of the time of day the travel occurs.
 Additionally, an employee may be reimbursed for the mileage incurred by another person transporting the employee to the airport.
-The reimbursement may not exceed the reimbursement that would have been paid if the employee had parked at the airport or near-by facility.
+The reimbursement may not exceed the cost of one two-way trip to and from the airport in the employee’s personal vehicle plus parking at the airport.

 4) Mileage Reimbursement Limitations.

-i) Reimbursement requests must include the completion of the to/from fields in Concur, using the full physical addresses of the origin and destination.
+i) Reimbursement requests must include a point-to-point itemization by completion of the to/from fields in Concur, using the full physical addresses of the origin and destination points.

-iii) Reimbursement is not provided for travel expenses between a personal residence and the place of employment.
+iii) Reimbursement is not provided for any travel expenses incurred between an employee’s personal residence and their place of employment.

 b) Rented Vehicles.